 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
-If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know in writing as soon as possible – ideally within a matter of days or at most a few weeks – because this will enable us to have details of your complaint:
+If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know in writing as soon as possible – ideally within a matter of days or at most a few weeks –This will enable us to have the best access to details of your complaint.

 - Within 6 months of the incident that caused the problem.

 - Within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-- Complaints should be addressed in writing, via post or handed in directly, to Lyn Owens or to any of the doctors.
+- Complaints should be addressed in writing, via post or handed in to reception for Lyn Owens, Complaints Manager.

 - Alternatively, you may ask for an appointment with Lyn Owens in order to discuss your concerns.
 She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
 A note signed by the person concerned will be needed,unless they are incapable (because of illness) of providing this.

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.
 When we look into your complaint, we shall aim to:

 - Make it possible for you to discuss the problem with those concerned, if you would like this.

 - Make sure you receive an apology, where this is appropriate.